 East and West Green residence halls report to the staff office of the building to which they are assigned.
 Each student will receive their keys and complete a Room Condition Report (RCR).
 There will be a table in the lobby of each residence hall where students will check in.
 If unattended, there will be a sign posted with directions to contact a staff person for assistance.

 In an emergency situation that requires a move-in occurring after 10:00 p.m., contact the Ohio University Police at 740.
 593.1911.
-The police dispatcher will be able to contact a Residential Housing staff member.
+The police dispatcher will be able to contact a Housing and Residence Life staff member.

 South Green Residence Halls:

 Tanaka, Luchs, Carr, Sowle: Living Learning Center 1st Floor